kaushalbro/remote-db-download/README.md

 Note: It has a feature to Import Remotely downloaded sql database into you local mysql database directly.

-(Upcoming Features: upload local sql file to remote mysql database)
+(Upcoming Features: upload local sql file to remote mysql database directly)

 # User Guide:
 (Steps)